Biographical background information about Sarah Whittaker, homeopath at Phoenix Homeopathy

 My secret life

 On non-clinic days, I'm a jeweller, making dainty nature-inspired jewellery for women.
-My work is stocked in selected galleries, and is sold through Not on the High Street and my own separate jewellery website.
+My work is stocked in selected galleries, and is sold through Not on the High Street and my own separate jewellery website (currently being rebranded as Mojo and the Maker, with a fab new website coming in Summer 2018).

 Alongside my more commercial silver & vermeil collections, I also painstakingly and lovingly design and make contemporary matte enamel jewellery.
 This is my even more secret vice (I barely even sell my enamelled jewellery - it really is that self-indulgent!).